 As a long-time expat, he is interested in exploring themes of transformation, belonging, displacement, and impermanence to evoke personal stories that are reconfigured into abstract narratives used to explore his identity as a multicultural, immigrant artist.

-For the last two years, he has been working on a project investigating geometric patterns common in Islamic art and architecture from the Middle East.
-This project takes the Western traditions of nature photography and applies a Persian approach to perspective and geometry.
-This work is an exploration and celebration of the continually shifting relationships between belonging and displacement, personal and collective memories, and conditions of migration and place.
+For the past three years, he has been working on a project that investigates geometric patterns common in Islamic art and architecture from the Middle East.
+This project draws upon Western traditions of nature photography while incorporating a Persian approach to perspective and geometry.
+The work represents an exploration and celebration of the continually shifting relationships between belonging and displacement, personal and collective memories, and the circumstances of migration and place.

-Hamed was recently awarded a Mass Cultural Council Artist Fellowship, MASS MoCA’s A4A grant, a Walkaway House Fellowship (North Adams, MA) and he has been selected for the BCA (Boston Center for the Arts) studio residency program.
+Hamed was honored with a Mass Cultural Council Artist Fellowship, MASS MoCA’s A4A grant, a Walkaway House Fellowship (North Adams, MA), and he has been chosen for the BCA (Boston Center for the Arts) studio residency program.